stephengladney/gladknee/README.md

 ### **getKeyValueCounts<T extends object, U extends keyof T>(arr: T[], key: U, isCaseSensitive?: boolean)**

-Returns an object with counts of specifics value of a specific shared key in an array of objects
+Returns an object with counts of specifics value of a specific shared key in an array of objects.
 <br><br>
 Example: